statsmodels/statsmodels/docs/source/statespace.rst

    structural.UnobservedComponents
    structural.UnobservedComponentsResults

-For examples of the use of this model, see the :ref:`example notebook <statespace_structural_harvey_jaeger_notebook>` or a notebook on using the unobserved components model to :ref:`decompose a time series into a trend and cycle <statespace_cycles_notebook>` or the very brief code snippet below:
+For examples of the use of this model, see the `example notebook <examples/notebooks/generated/statespace_structural_harvey_jaeger_notebook.html>`__ or a notebook on using the unobserved components model to `decompose a time series into a trend and cycle <examples/notebooks/generated/statespace_cycles_notebook.html>`__ or the very brief code snippet below:

 .. code-block:: python